ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

 0. Better readibility of entire data: This file can be opened with "MS Excel".
 This displays data in tabular format and thus making it better to read the data than opening it in any of the text pads.
 1. Tidy data set has a row with column names - subject, activity and the other 66 variable names.
-2. Then, each row represents each "subject and acitivity" combination and for each of these combination, mean is computed for every variable.
+2. Then, each row represents each "acitivity and subject" combination and for each of these combination, mean is computed for every variable.
+3. Please note, the actual expectation from this excersise is to get "mean" for every variable for each "activity and subject" combination; irrespective of what the variable is about or how the variable values are derived in the raw data.
+Thus, the 66 variables are retained as-is it is not changed.
+4. Also, note that the variable names does not reflect final "mean" calculation in it.
+It retains "variable name" as-is.
+Please take a note of this.
+As it is all "mean" calculations, it is omitted.
+Please refer to the code book for more details on all the variables.
-3. Exception: If the tidy data set variable names are all in lowercase, then it impacts readbility when compared to camelCase or variable name with a dash in it.
+5. Exception: If the tidy data set variable names are all in lowercase, then it impacts readbility when compared to camelCase or variable name with a dash in it.
 Thus, retained variable name with dash which can be read better.
 ```S
 For example 1:
 lowercase: frequencybodygyroscopejerkmagnitudestandarddeviation